harness/developer-hub/docs/first-gen/fg-sme/k8s/kubernetes-on-prem-existing-cluster-setup.md

 Contact your Harness Customer Success representative or [support@harness.io](mailto:support@harness.io).

-## Bring Down Harness Cluster for Planned Downtime
+## Bring down Harness cluster for planned downtime

 If you need to bring down the Harness cluster for any reason, you scale down the Harness Manager and Verification Service deployments to zero replicas.
 That is sufficient to stop background tasks and remove connections to the database.